-The term ’employment law’ is used a lot in business and, as an employer, it’s very important that you not only understand the term but that you are aware of the issues that fall under this area of business management and how to appropriately oversee it.
+The term ’employment law’ is used a lot in business, and, as an employer, it’s very important that you not only understand the term but that you are aware of the issues that fall under this area of business management and how to oversee it appropriately.

-Employment law, in a nutshell, is the legal responsibilities of an employer regarding their employees.
+In a nutshell, employment law is an employer’s legal responsibility regarding their employees.
 These laws establish the relationship between employer and employee by setting out rights and expectations which protect staff and create a standard and fair practice across all industries and business sizes.

-It covers all aspects of an employee’s career from the recruitment stage to the moment they leave not limited to but including pay, discrimination, annual leave, hours, grievances and discipline.
+It covers all aspects of an employee’s career from the recruitment stage to the moment they leave, including pay, discrimination, annual leave, hours, grievances and discipline.

-The purpose of employment laws is to protect employees and enable employers to set out responsibilities and expectations in a clear and standardised way.
+Employment laws aim to protect employees and enable employers to set out responsibilities and expectations in a clear and standardised way.